blueglyph/trait_gen/README.md

 }
 ```

-Here, `type2` and `type3` are literally substituted for `type1` to generate their implementation, then the original code is implemented.
-This is a shortcut for the equivalent format:
+Here, `type2` and `type3` are literally substituted for `type1` to generate their implementation,
+then the original code is implemented for `type1`.
+This is a shortcut for the equivalent attribute
+with the other format:

 ```rust
 #[trait_gen(type1 -> type2, type3, type1)]